 Medication-assisted treatment, behavioral therapy, or a mix of the two are all options for treating drug addiction.
 Treatment for prescription drug misuse is often quite similar to those for illicit substance abuse since they both affect the same brain systems and have the same side effects.
 As an example, the drug buprenorphine, which is commonly used to treat heroin addiction, may also be used to combat opioid painkiller use and dependence as well.
 Prescription stimulant addiction can be treated using behavioral therapy, as there are no pharmaceuticals to treat this sort of addiction.

-Behavioral therapy can help people participate in drug treatment, cope with cravings, avoid drugs and relapse, and assist people to recover from relapse.
+Behavioral therapy can help people participate in drug treatment, cope with cravings, avoid drugs and relapse, and assist people in recovering from relapse.
 People can also benefit from behavioral therapy by improving their communication, interpersonal, and parenting abilities, as well as their family dynamics.

 Many programs combine individual and group therapy.
 Group therapy can also establish social norms that support abstinence and a drug-free lifestyle.
 Combining behavioral therapy with pharmaceuticals (where available) appears to be more beneficial than either technique alone.

 Finally, those who are addicted to drugs typically have additional health (e.g., depression, HIV), work, legal, family, and social issues that need to be handled at the same time.
 Some of the better programs provide a variety of therapies and services to fulfill the specific requirements of each patient.
 Psychoactive drugs including antidepressants, anti-anxiety, mood stabilizers, and antipsychotics might help patients with co-occurring mental illnesses like depression, anxiety disorders (including PTSD), bipolar disorder, or schizophrenia.
 Also, most addicts take many drugs and need therapy for all of them.